EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L4_requesting_persistent_volumes.md

     - Shared data PVC: `pvc-nsh-2024-0000-shared`
     - User output PVC: `pvc-nsh-2024-0000-users-test`

-Your FreeIPA username `<tre_username>` corresponds to the user you log in as on the TRE portal and Desktop VM.
+Your FreeIPA username `<tre_username>` corresponds to the user you log in as on the Desktop VM.

 ### Example pod specification yaml with mounted persistent volume